parinita88/DVD-Rental/README.md

 ## Conclusion

-This repository provides a comprehensive analysis of the DVD store's data, offering insights into customer behavior, rental patterns, revenue trends, and inventory management.
+Overall, the data analysis provided a comprehensive analysis of the DVD store's data, offering insights into customer behavior, rental patterns, revenue trends, and inventory management.
 The SQL queries can be used as a starting point for further analysis and decision-making.

-Overall, the data analysis provided valuable insights into customer preferences, rental patterns, revenue trends, and inventory management.
-This information can help the DVD store make informed decisions, improve customer satisfaction, and optimize its inventory to meet customer demands effectively.

 Data Source - https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/